dotnet/maui/.github/DEVELOPMENT.md

 As a general rule:
 - [main](https://github.com/dotnet/maui/tree/main)

-Always use main when you are going to correct an issue or apply changes unless it involves breaking changes with changes and/or additions on public APIs.
-With changes to public APIs you must use the branch of the next dotnet version.
+Use ‘main’ for bug fixes that don’t require API changes.
+For new features and changes to public APIs, you must use the branch of the next .NET version.

 - [net9.0](https://github.com/dotnet/maui/tree/net9.0)